kiboschool/tk-intro-to-data/src/lessons/data-visualization/visualization-tools.md

 ## Visualisation tools
 Visualization tools and libraries play a vital role in data science by enabling data scientists to visually explore, analyze, and communicate insights from data.
 These tools offer various options for customization, interactivity, and data manipulation, allowing users to create interactive visualizations, apply statistical analysis, and combine multiple data sources.
 They often support different types of visualizations, such as scatter plots, bar charts, heatmaps, network graphs, and geographic maps, among others.

 Similarly, they can be standalone applications or integrated into programming languages like Python and R through dedicated libraries.
-In this section, we'll explore 4 visualization tools - `Power BI`, `Tableau`, `Matplotlib`, and `Seaborn`.
+In this section, we'll explore 4 visualization or business intelligence tools.
+- `Power BI`
+- `Tableau`
+- `Looker Studio`

-### Power BI
+### 1. Power BI

 <aside>

 **_Definition..._**

-_Power BI_ is a user-friendly and powerful data visualization tool that allows you to transform raw data into interactive and visually appealing reports and dashboards.
-It is designed to help you analyze and present data in a way that is easy to understand and enables data-driven decision-making.
+**_Power BI_** is a user-friendly and powerful data visualization tool that allows you to transform raw data into interactive and visually appealing reports and dashboards.
 </aside>

-<div style="position: relative; padding-bottom: 56.25%; height: 0;"><iframe src="https://www.youtube.com/embed/nkmHqs1I_z0" title="Web Scrapping Intro" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen style="position: absolute; top: 0; left: 0; width: 100%; height: 100%; border: 2px solid grey;"></iframe></div>
+<div style="position: relative; padding-bottom: 56.25%; height: 0;"><iframe src="https://www.youtube.com/embed/yKTSLffVGbk?si=QWk7aw7CiNpDFr4q" title="Web Scrapping Intro" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen style="position: absolute; top: 0; left: 0; width: 100%; height: 100%; border: 2px solid grey;"></iframe></div>

+It is designed by Microsoft to help you analyze and present data in a way that is easy to understand and enables data-driven decision-making.
 In summary, Power BI allows you to...
 - Connect to various data sources, including Excel spreadsheets, databases, and APIs.
 - Retrieve and combine data from different sources within Power BI.
 - Create visualizations such as charts, tables, and maps using a drag-and-drop interface.